 The staple food of Jharkhand is rice with dal and vegetables, they use very mild spices in food.
-Rugda and Putoo is a type of edible mushroom that is grown extensively in Jharkhand and is very popular food in the region.
+Rugda and Putoo is a type of edible mushroom that is grown extensively in Jharkhand and is a very popular food in the region.

 Karnataka has both vegetarian and non-vegetarian cuisines with spicy curries and seafood specialties.

 Kannadiga Oota (Kannadiga meal) includes the following dishes in the order specified and is served on a banana leaf: Uppu (salt), Kosambari, Pickle, Palya, Gojju, Raita, Payasa (Kheer), Thovve, Chitranna, Anna (rice), and Tuppa (ghee).